carolt2015/KotlinApp/README.md

-A simple Android app in Kotlin
+A simple 'Hello World' Android app in Kotlin